peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 This project uses **`commitizen`** to enforce the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This ensures clear, automated versioning and changelog generation.
 All commits should be made using the following file-based workflow.

-1.  **Update and Build Documentation (Pre-Commit)** Before staging any files, ensure all documentation is synchronized with your changes.
-This includes updating docstrings, diagrams, and the main `DOCUMENTATION.template.md`.
+1.  **Update and Build Documentation (Pre-Commit)** Before staging any files, ensure all project documentation templates (`.template.md`, diagrams) are synchronized with your changes.

     a. **Build all documentation files**:
        This command generates the final `DOCUMENTATION.md` and other formats from their source templates.